 Prof Johanning is leading the Offshore Renewable Energy group at the University of Exeter and has led the development of the Falmouth Bay marine energy test site, which has seen the successful deployment of the Fred Olsen and Polygen wave energy device.
 He is one of the marine experts providing advice within the mooring standard committee to the IEC/TC114, is a member of the Research Advisory Group (RAG) to the Offshore Renewable Energy Catapult (OREC), and currently advises in the development of the EU Ocean Energy Roadmap.

-Business Research Fellow - Plymouth University
+Business Research Fellow - University of Plymouth

 Carlos Perez-Collazo is a Postdoctoral Research Fellow at the University of Plymouth.
 He completed a PhD in novel hybrid wind-wave energy converters in 2017.
 Before that Carlos undertook an MSc in Renewable Energy and Energy Sustainability.